 The strategy you are about to see is one that turned it all around for me.
 It is a simple Momentum Trading Strategy that anyone can use right now.

 My name is Chris Corwin Gayle & I have been building, testing and trading various systems for the last 18 years.

-I first wrote this a while ago so the examples are a little dated but the concepts and steps are the exact same today as they were then.
+I first wrote this a while ago but the concepts and steps are the exact same today as they were then.
 The strategy is timeless.
 It has been working for decades and continues to do so.

 I laid it out here for you step by step.
 Please share it.

 Step 1: Check The Big Picture

 It helps a great deal when you know what is going on in the market.
 You will have info that tells you what environment you are operating in and how you should position yourself in the market.

 Can you make profitable trades without having a clue about the bigger trends?
 Absolutely.
 But you are unlikely to make these profitable trades consistently and that is what this is ultimately about: Consistency.